 The redevelopment of the Quadrant Arcade on Regent Street topped the retail category in the New London Awards 2019, with Associated Steel Window Services having been involved in the detailed restoration and conservation of both timber and steel fenestration throughout three floors of the Grade II Listed building.

-The property is part of the Crown Estates portfolio and provides space for many well-known shops in this central and very prominent location, with the project being led by Barr Gazetas, while ASWS carried out extensive work to the street frontage, as well as windows within a large light-well and the reproduction of period ironmongery.
+The property is part of the Crown Estates portfolio and provides space for many well-known shops in this central and very prominent location.
+The project was headed by Barr Gazetas, while ASWS carried out extensive work to the street frontage, as well as windows within a large light-well and the reproduction of period ironmongery.